openfaas/docs/docs/architecture/watchdog.md

 *Pictured: various modes for the of-watchdog component*

-This brings version of the watchdog brings new features for high-throughput systems.
+This version of the of-watchdog brings new features for high-throughput systems.
 The primary difference is the ability to keep a process warm between invocations.
-The classic watchdog forks one process per request and the new version enables a mode where that same process can be re-used repeatedly to reduce latency.
+The classic watchdog forks one process per request giving the highest level of portability, but the newer version enables a mode where that same process can be re-used repeatedly to offset the latency of forking.

 * [Read more on the of-watchdog](https://github.com/openfaas-incubator/of-watchdog)